 In this section...

-The MHRA has announced that the government will regulate electronic cigarettes and other nicotine containing products (NCPs) as medicines.
+The MHRA announced in June 2013 that the government wanted to regulate electronic cigarettes and other nicotine containing products (NCPs) as medicines.

-The decision has been reached following a public consultation and further scientific and market research into the safety and quality of these unlicensed products, including how they are used.
+This view was reached following a public consultation in March 2011 and further scientific and market research into the safety and quality of these unlicensed products, including how they are used.
 This has helped the government conclude that by regulating electronic cigarettes and other NCPs as medicinal products, it can ensure that high-quality products can be made available to help support smokers to cut down their smoking and to quit.

 Scientific and market assessment